munificent/craftinginterpreters/book/calls-and-functions.md

 parameter's value.
 We'll see how they are initialized later when we do argument passing in function calls.

-We also keep track of the function's arity by counting how many parameters we parse.
+While we're at it, we note the function's arity by counting how many parameters we parse.
 The other piece of metadata we store with a function is its name.
 When compiling a function declaration, we call `initCompiler()` right after we parse the function's name.
-That means we can grab the name right then from the previous token:
+That means we can grab the name right then from the previous token.

 ^code init-function-name (1 before, 2 after)